Byam (1800 ship): Career

-Byam then sailed to Demerara, where she landed 168 slaves.
+Byam then sailed to Demerara, where she landed 168 captives.
 She sailed for home on 22 May and arrived back at Liverpool on 11 July.
 She had left Liverpool with 31 crew members and suffered two crew deaths on the voyage.

 Fate

-Captain Alexander Williams sailed Byam from Liverpool on 6 January 1807 on what was to have been her fifth slave trading voyage.
-She gathered her slaves at the Rio Pongo, and while there apparently suffered from a mass desertion of her crew.
-She eventually sailed with a cargo of slaves but was unable to deliver them.
+Captain Alexander Williams sailed Byam from Liverpool on 6 January 1807 on what was to have been her fifth voyage transporting enslaved people.
+She acquired captives at the Rio Pongo, and while there apparently suffered from a mass desertion of her crew.
+She eventually sailed with a cargo of captives but was unable to deliver them.

 Lloyd's List reported on 12 April 1808 that Byam had been taken.
 Her captors had driven her ashore at Guadeloupe and burnt her.